ETS5/RPWNmasternodesetup/README.md

 git clone https://github.com/Eswede/RPWNmasternodesetup
 ```

-__NOTE:__ in case if you will need to re-download this setup script or binaries from github repo, use the following git command:
+__NOTE:__ in case if you will need to re-download this setup script from github repo, use the following git command:
 ```bash
 cd ~/RPWNmasternodesetup
 git reset --hard